 There is no proper boxing training facility in Goma, the capital of DRC’s North Kivu province.
 Bagunda and his clubmates work out in a tiny room in the belly of a football stadium.

-The club includes street children, as well as former child soldiers who were abducted by militia groups and forced into fighting when they were as young as 10.
+The club includes children who live on the streets, as well as former child soldiers who were abducted by armed groups and forced into fighting when they were as young as 10.

 Esther Nsapu, GPJ DRC

 More than 5 million people died due to armed conflicts and a humanitarian crisis in DRC between 1998 and 2007, according to widely accepted International Rescue Committee estimates.
 More than 33,000 children have been demobilized here since 2004, according to UNICEF’s child protection unit in DRC.
 But given the ongoing insecurity in the country, especially in the east where clashes over control of natural resources is intensifying, children are at constant risk of recruitment into armed groups, according to Child Soldiers International.

 Prince Mushagalusa, 17, who goes by his boxer name, Rigo, was once a child soldier.
 Now, he dreams of a professional career in boxing.